Find Grad Schools

 40 Yearly Graduations

 The most popular school in the United States for pastoral counseling students seekinga doctor's degree is The Southern Baptist Theological Seminary.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,400 per year, while in-state graduate students, on average, pay $8,550 per year.
-During the 2020-2021 academic year, 40 people received their doctor's degree in pastoral counseling from SBTS.
-Of these students, 5% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 40 people received their doctor's degree in pastoral counseling from SBTS.
+Of these students, 4% were women and 14% were members of underrepresented racial-ethnic groups.

 #2